-iSCSI and Fibre Channel volumes do not currently have any fencing mechanisms.
+iSCSI and Fibre Channel volumes do not have any fencing mechanisms yet.
 You must ensure the volumes are only used by one node at a time.
 In certain situations, such as draining a node, the volumes can be used simultaneously by two nodes.
 Before draining the node, first ensure the pods that use these volumes are deleted.

-The following table lists the access modes supported by different PVs:
+The table below lists the access modes supported by different persistent volumes: